andreasschrade/andreasschrade.github.com/_posts/2019-01-13-android-battery-optimisations.md

 - Scheduled alarms via AlarmManager are deferred to the next maintenance window (exceptions: the following methods will wake up the device even if it is in Doze Mode: setAndAllowWhileInIdle() or setExactAndAllowWhileIdle() or setAlarmClock())
-- System does not scan for WiFi
+- System doesn't scan for WiFi
-- System does not allow JobScheduler
+- System doesn't allow execution of JobScheduler

+At this point, you might ask, how can I trigger time-critical actions?
+In case that you want to trigger a specific action at a specific time, you can still make use of AlarmManager. setAndAllowWhileInIdle() and setExactAndAllowHileIdle get executed in time even when the device is in Doze Mode.

+In case that the action needs to get triggered from the backend, you should make use of Firebase Cloud Messaging (FCM).
+By using high-priority messages through FCM, you can deliver and process them immediately, even in Doze Mode.

 ## Conclusion